lklong1551019/android-cheatsheet/README.md

     - Privacy for users:
         - More control over location data: new permission option that allow app to access location only when foreground.
         - Preventing device tracking: apps can no longer access non-resettable ids like device serial number, etc. Device's MAC address is randomized when connected to WIFI.
-        - Apps are given scoped storage into external storage(don't need to request any storage-related permission): can see files in app-specific directory, medias that app created from media store.
+        - Apps are given scoped access into external storage(don't need to request any storage-related permission): can see files in app-specific directory, medias that app created from media store.
     - Blocking unwanted interruptions: prevent app launches unexpectedly.